What Is Structured Data for SEO - How to Add It Guide

 - Use structured data when it represents the main content, versus only part of it

-- Make all the structured data, like the cooking times, visible to the user
+- Make all the schema markup like the cooking times, visible to the user

 - Add structured data in JSON-LD, microdata, or RDFa format

-- Skip using any access control methods, like noindex, on pages with structured data
+- Skip using any access control methods, like noindex, on pages with schema markup

 - Apply structured data to appropriate content, like recipes for recipes versus recipes for how-tos